uncw-library/d8-staff/README.md

 and Rancher upgrade the d8-staff/webapp service.

+Check Reports > Status Report, to see if db updates or cron needs to be run.

 If the theme does not apply, the hack around this bug is to enter the site's admin panel > Appearances > Staff Subtheme > Save Configuration

 ---------------